ChainsomeLabs/deeplook/README.md

 make migrateup
 ```

-Create Redis locally using docker container.
+Create Redis locally using Docker container.
 Redis is used to hold live orderbook.

 ```sh
 make redis